Step-Tagging: Toward controlling the generation of Language Reasoning Models through step monitoring: Related Work

 \section{Related Work}

 To render models less verbose and more efficient, Train and Test Time Scaling approaches have been explored \citep{qu2025surveyefficientreasoninglarge,li202512surveyreasoning,chen2025reasoningerasurveylong}.
 Also, recent work has explored monitoring the generation of LRMs.
-The \emph{Related-Work} section in the Appendix \ref{sec:appendix-related_work} complements this section, defining the inefficiency problem of reasoning models and its origins.

-\textbf{Efficient Reasoning through Training.} Using SFT approaches, work such as \citet{xia2025tokenskipcontrollablechainofthoughtcompression} explored fine-tuning models on compressed reasoning traces to limit the verbosity of LRM generation.
-Other papers have suggested various RL algorithms designed to make models more efficient.
-For instance, \citet{luo2025o1prunerlengthharmonizingfinetuningo1like, kimiteam2025kimik15scalingreinforcement, yu2025dapoopensourcellmreinforcement} showed that including a length component in the reward function leads to more efficient training and inference.

-\textbf{Efficient Reasoning during Inference.} Researchers have also explored Inference Time Scaling technique to increase the efficiency of models \citep{qu2025surveyefficientreasoninglarge}. \emph{Model Switch} uses a router module to select small or large models for inference depending on the complexity of the problem \citep{ong2025routellmlearningroutellms}.
+\textbf{Efficient Reasoning during Inference.} Researchers have explored Inference Time Scaling technique to increase the efficiency of models \citep{qu2025surveyefficientreasoninglarge}. \emph{Model Switch} uses a router module to select small or large models for inference depending on the complexity of the problem \citep{ong2025routellmlearningroutellms}.
 Similarly, \emph{System Switch} looked at dynamically selecting inference settings based on the problem \citep{aytes2025sketchofthoughtefficientllmreasoning}. \emph{Length Budgeting} aims to reduce the budget allocated to the generation of answers.
 Works such as \citet{lee2025llmscompresschainofthoughttoken, han2025tokenbudgetawarellmreasoning, xu2025chaindraftthinkingfaster} showed that careful prompt engineering can lead to more efficient generation compared to standard inference.
 In addition, \citet{pu2025thoughtterminatorbenchmarkingcalibratingmitigating} demonstrated that calibration experiments can be performed to estimate the optimal number of tokens to solve particular problems.
-However, these techniques are hardly interpretable since they rely on either prompt engineering or black box techniques.
+However, these techniques rely on fixed budgets or template constraints defined before inference and therefore do not adapt to the evolving reasoning traces of the model.
+As a result, they cannot exploit the information contained in the model's own generated reasoning during inference.
+In contrast, \citet{yang2025dynamicearlyexitreasoning} and \citet{wang2026entropythinkreasoningmodel} proposes dynamic early stopping criteria based on the model's confidence (DEER), or entropy (EAT), respectively.
+Even though these methods are dynamic based on the model's generation, they requires full or partial access to the internals, operating in a white-box (DEER), or gray-box (EAT) settings.
+We address this by suggesting a dynamic black-box early-exit criteria, operating only on the text generated (no use of internals or proxy models).